Preoperative Melatonin to Decrease Analgesia Usage After Third Molar Surgery

 Exclusion Criteria:

-* Allergies to melatonin, opioids, or other OTC pain medications
+* Allergies to melatonin, opioids, or other Over-the-counter (OTC) pain medications

 * Anyone currently taking melatonin for any reason